OpenEvalProject/evals/manuscripts/elife-63377/v2/manuscript.md

 To make the comparison as fair as possible, we implemented training tricks from DeepEthogram sequence models to train these keypoint-based models.
 These include the loss function (binary focal loss with up-weighting of rare behaviors), the stopping criterion (100 epochs or when learning rate reduces below 5e-7), learning rate scheduling based on validation F1 saturation, L2 regularization, thresholds optimized based on F1, postprocessing based on bout length statistics, and inference using the best weights during training (as opposed to the final weights).

-## Unsupervised classification
+### Unsupervised classification

 To compare DeepEthogram to unsupervised classification, we used B-SoID (Hsu and Yttri, 2019; version 2.0, downloaded January 18, 2021).
 We used the same DeepLabCut outputs as for the supervised classifiers.
 We used the Streamlit GUI for feature computation, UMAP embedding, model training, and classification.
 Our Mouse-Openfield dataset contained videos with a mixture of 30 and 60 frames-per-second videos.
 The B-SoID app assumed constant framerates; therefore, we down-sampled the poses from 60 Hz to 30 Hz, performed all embedding and classification, and then up-sampled classified behaviors back to 60 Hz using nearest-neighbor up-sampling (PyTorch, see Figure 5—figure supplement 2A).
 B-SoID identified 11 clusters in UMAP space (Figure 5—figure supplement 2B, left).
 To compare unsupervised with post-hoc assignment to DeepEthogram, we first computed a simple lookup table that mapped human annotations to B-SoID clusters by counting the frames on which they co-occurred (Figure 5—figure supplement 2D).
 For each human label, we picked the B-SoID cluster with the maximum number of co-occurring labels; this defines a mapping between B-SoID clusters and human labels.
 We used this mapping to ‘predict’ human labels on the test set (Figure 5—figure supplement 2E).
 We compared B-SoID to the DeepEthogram-fast model for a fair comparison as B-SoID inference is relatively fast.

-## Hyperparameter optimization
+### Hyperparameter optimization

 There are many hyperparameters in DeepEthogram models that can dramatically affect performance.
 We optimized hyperparameters using Ray Tune (Liaw, 2018), a software package for distributed, asynchronous model selection and training.
 Our target for hyperparameter optimization was the F1 score averaged over classes on the validation set, ignoring the background class.
 We used random search to select hyperparameters, and the Asynchronous Successive Halving algorithm (Li, 2020) to terminate poor runs.
 We did not perform hyperparameter optimization on flow generator models.
-For feature extractors, we optimized the following hyperparameters: learning rate, α and β from the regularization loss, γ from the focal loss, β from the positive example weighting, whether or not to add a batch normalization layer after the final fully connected layer (Kocaman et al., 2020), dropout probability, and label smoothing.
-For sequence models, we optimized learning rate, regularization α, γ from the focal loss, β from the positive example weighting, whether or not to add a batch normalization layer after the final fully connected layer (Kocaman et al., 2020), input dropout probability, output dropout probability, filter length, number of layers, whether or not to use soft attention (Piergiovanni and Ryoo, 2018), whether or not to add a nonlinear classification layer, and number of features in the nonlinear classification layer.
+For feature extractors, we optimized the following hyperparameters: learning rate, $\alpha$ and $\beta$ from the regularization loss, $\gamma$ from the focal loss, $\beta$ from the positive example weighting, whether or not to add a batch normalization layer after the final fully connected layer (Kocaman et al., 2020), dropout probability, and label smoothing.
+For sequence models, we optimized learning rate, regularization $\alpha$, $\gamma$ from the focal loss, $\beta$ from the positive example weighting, whether or not to add a batch normalization layer after the final fully connected layer (Kocaman et al., 2020), input dropout probability, output dropout probability, filter length, number of layers, whether or not to use soft attention (Piergiovanni and Ryoo, 2018), whether or not to add a nonlinear classification layer, and number of features in the nonlinear classification layer.

 The absolute best performance could have been obtained by picking the best hyperparameters for each dataset, model size (DeepEthogram-f, DeepEthogram-m, or DeepEthogram-s), and split of the data.
 However, this would overstate performance for subsequent users that do not have the computational resources to perform such an optimization themselves.
 Therefore, we manually selected hyperparameters that had good performance on average across all datasets, models, and splits, and used the same parameters for all models.
 We will release the Ray Tune integration code required for users to optimize their own models, should they choose.

 We performed this optimization on the O2 High Performance Compute Cluster, supported by the Research Computing Group, at Harvard Medical School.
 See http://rc.hms.harvard.edu for more information.
 Specifically, we used a cluster consisting of 8 RTX6000 GPUs.

-## Postprocessing
+### Postprocessing

-The output of the feature extractor and sequence model is the probability of behavior k occurring on frame t: pt,k=fxt,k .
-To convert these probabilities into binary predictions, we thresholded the probabilities:yt,k^=pt,k>τk
+The output of the feature extractor and sequence model is the probability of behavior $k$ occurring on frame $t$: $p_{t,k}=fx_{t,k}$ .
+To convert these probabilities into binary predictions, we thresholded the probabilities:

+$$
+y_{t,k}^=p_{t,k}>\tau_{k}
+$$

-We picked the threshold τk for each behavior k that maximized the F1 score (below).
+We picked the threshold $\tau_{k}$ for each behavior $k$ that maximized the F1 score (below).
 We picked the threshold independently on the training and validation sets.
 On test data, we used the validation thresholds.

 We found that these predictions overestimated the overall number of bouts.
 In particular, very short bouts were over-represented in model predictions.
 For each behavior k, we removed both ‘positive’ and ‘negative’ bouts (binary sequences of 1 s and 0 s, respectively) shorter than the first percentile of the bout length distribution in the training set.

 Finally, we computed the ‘background’ class as the logical not of the other predictions.

-## Evaluation and metrics
+### Evaluation and metrics

 We used the following metrics: overall accuracy, F1 score, and the AUROC by class.
-Accuracy was defined asAccuracy=TP+TNTP+TN+FP+FN
+Accuracy was defined as

+$$
+Accuracy=\frac{TP+TN}{TP+TN+FP+FN}
+$$

-where TP is the number of true positives, TN is the number of true negatives, FP is the number of false positives, and FN is the number of false negatives.
+where $TP$ is the number of true positives, $TN$ is the number of true negatives, $FP$ is the number of false positives, and $FN$ is the number of false negatives.
 We reported overall accuracy, not accuracy for each class.

-F1 score was defined asF1=1K∑k=1K2precision⋅recallprecision+recall
+F1 score was defined as

+$$
+F_{1}=\frac{1}{K}\sumk=1K2\frac{precision⋅recall}{precision+recall}
+$$

-where precision=TPTP+FP and recall=TPTP+FN .
+where $precision=\frac{TP}{TP+FP}$ and $recall=\frac{TP}{TP+FN}$ .
 The above was implemented by sklearn.metrics.f1_score with argument average=’macro’.

 AUROC was computed by taking the AUROC for each class and averaging the result.
 This was implemented by sklearn.metrics.roc_auc_score with argument average=’macro’.

-## Shuffle
+### Shuffle

 To compare model performance to random chance, we performed a shuffling procedure.
 For each model and random split, we randomly circularly permuted each video’s labels 100 times.
 This means that the distribution of labels was kept the same, but the correspondence between predictions and labels was broken.
 For each of these 100 repetitions, we computed all metrics and then averaged across repeats; this results in one chance value per split of the data (gray bars, Figure 3C–K, Figure 3—figure supplement 1B–J, Figure 3—figure supplement 2B–J, Figure 3—figure supplement 3B–J).

-## Statistics
+### Statistics

 We randomly assigned input videos to train, validation, and test splits (see above).
 We then trained flow generator models, feature extractor models, performed inference, and trained sequence models.
 We repeated this process five times for all datasets.
 For Sturman-EPM, because only three videos had at least one behavior, we split this dataset three times.
 When evaluating DeepEthogram performance, this results in N = 5 samples.
 For each split of the data, the videos in each subset were different; the fully connected layers in the feature extractor were randomly initialized with different weights; and the sequence model was randomly initialized with different weights.
 When comparing the means of multiple groups (e.g., shuffle, DeepEthogram, and human performance for a single behavior), we used a one-way repeated measures ANOVA, with subjects being splits.
 If this was significant, we performed a post-hoc Tukey’s honestly significant difference test to compare means pairwise.
 For cases in which only two groups were being compared (e.g., model and shuffle without human performance), we performed paired t-tests with Bonferroni correction.